Help your child stay focused and hit long-term goals in sports, academics …. any area of life!

 All you need is a tennis ball and a metronome (the tool that is used to keep time in music).
 You can easily find a free app for a metronome – no trip to the music store needed.

-Set the metronome to a reasonable pace and ask your child to try to match the bouncing of the ball to the click of the metronome.
+Set the metronome to a reasonable pace – start slow as you get started!
+Next, ask your child to try to match the bouncing of the ball to the click of the metronome.

-I encourage you to try it yourself too!
-Making it a friendly competition may make it more fun and help the game last longer!
+I encourage you to try it yourself, too!
+Making it a friendly competition may make it extra enjoyable for everyone.
+And it can help the game last longer!

 As your child matches their bounces to the metronome beat, they naturally strengthen focus and attention.